lhahner/log-c/README.md

 The Road-Map below is [CLA-Associate ]{https://cppinstitute.org/cla}

 One of the cross-cutteing concerns is logging.
 This program should implement an easy and custimzable logger in C.
+Surely there are multiple implementations that cover logging in C and this is just an alternative.
+It takes the really good practices of log4j and implements them in C, like having a customizable logging file.

 ## TODOs